Structural Marxism: Althusser's intervention

 Althusser's work in the early 1960s, collected in For Marx and Reading Capital (both 1965), constituted a decisive intervention into this context.
 As a philosopher and member of the PCF, he sought to chart a "third way" that was neither the dogmatic scientism of Stalinism nor the philosophical humanism of its critics.
-According to Harry Cleaver, his aim was to "revitalize dialectical materialism as an ideology to mediate the widely discredited political practices of the French Communist Party".
 He did this by denying that humanist Marxism was authentically Marxist at all.
 Instead, he argued that Marxism was a science—historical materialism—and that its scientificity had been established by Marx himself in a radical break from his early humanist and Hegelian writings.

 To make this case, Althusser allied with structuralism and another French intellectual tradition, the "historical epistemology" of philosophers of science like Gaston Bachelard.
 From Bachelard, he borrowed the concept of the "epistemological break" (coupure épistémologique), a discontinuous rupture that separates a new science from its ideological prehistory.
 Althusser's project was to use these tools to purify Marxism of its ideological elements and re-establish it on a scientific footing.
 This intervention was simultaneously political: it was conceived as a left-wing critique of Stalinism that, unlike humanism, did not abandon the theoretical tools needed to analyze Stalinism as a historical reality, and as a theoretical opposition to the "rightist" tendencies of reformism and opportunism which he saw growing within the PCF.